• Skip to main content

 Closing the curtains during the winter helps reduce up to 10% in heat loss from a warm room by reducing conduction.
 Conduction is the transfer of heat through solid materials like windows, doors, walls, and the ceiling.
 More layers of material between the inside of your house and the outside like double-pane windows, wall, and ceiling insulation will reduce conduction.
 If curtains are hung close to the windows, they can help prevent up to one-fourth of that heat loss through convection.
 Convection is the movement of air by the window that increases conduction.
 Opening curtains on sunlit windows during the day can help boost temperatures via solar energy radiation.
 On a cold day, close curtains on windows that don’t get as much sun to reduce conduction.

-Written by Darlene Sarkela · Categorized: Green Sanctuary
+Written by Congregational Administrator · Categorized: Green Sanctuary

 Footer